pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: scroll

       | :sl:`Shift the surface image in place`
-      | :sg:`scroll(dx=0, dy=0, repeat=False, /) -> None`
+      | :sg:`scroll(dx=0, dy=0, erase=False, repeat=False, /) -> None`

       Move the image by dx pixels right and dy pixels down. dx and dy may be negative for left and up scrolls respectively.

-The space created by the shifting pixels is filled with black.
+      If the erase argument is ``True`` the space created by the shifting pixels is filled with black, otherwise it is left unchanged.

       Scrolling is contained by the Surface clip area.
 It is safe to have dx and dy values that exceed the surface size.

       If the repeat argument is ``True`` the pixels that disappear out of the surface or clip bounds are brought back on the opposite side resulting in an infinitely